 In 2018, bars, restaurants and cafes were rated at 8.3 out of 10 by domestic and Australian visitors, increasing from 7.9 and 8.2 respectively in 2016.
 Once again, other international visitors had the largest increase in ratings, going from 7.6 in 2016 to 8.1 in 2018.

-The 2010–2011 Canterbury Earthquakes Sequence had a severe impact on the central city's commercial accommodation establishments.
+The 2010–2011 Canterbury Earthquake Sequence had a severe impact on the central city's commercial accommodation establishments.
 Nearly all were inaccessible for many months due to the central city cordon, some needed repair work, and some required demolition.
-The accommodation stock was drastically reduced from 62 to 23 between June 2010 and June 2012.
+The accommodation stock was drastically reduced from 63 to 19 between June 2010 and June 2011.

-At June 2018, there were 40 commercial establishments located in the central city, which was 19% of the City's total commercial accommodation stock.
-Prior to the earthquakes, around one quarter of the City's stock was located within the central city Avenues, and this fell to a low of 13% in 2012.
+At June 2019, there were 43 commercial establishments located in the central city, which was 21% of the City's total commercial accommodation stock.
+Prior to the earthquakes, around one quarter of the City's stock was located within the central city Avenues.

 Airbnb and other informal accommodation providers have become an increasingly important part of the City's visitor accommodation supply.
 However, this dataset only includes commercial providers and does not include hosted or other informal accommodation.

-In 2018 there were 992,000 guest nights at central city commercial accommodation establishments, which was a 30% increase from the previous year.
+In 2019 there were 1.1 million guest nights at central city commercial accommodation establishments, which was an 11% increase from the previous year.
 The number of guest nights at central city accommodation establishments fell from 1.7 million per year in 2010 to 227,000 in 2012.
 This figure has increased annually since.

 Once again, this data excludes Airbnb and other informal accommodation providers, which have become an increasingly important part of the City's visitor accommodation supply.